How to Start Self-Editing your Book

-Although as we’ve already discussed there’s no substitute for a professional editor, you can save yourself time and money on how much professional editing your manuscript will need, simply by doing as much self-editing as you can.
+Although there’s no substitute for a professional editor/proofreader, you can save yourself time and money on how much professional attention your manuscript will need simply by doing as much self-editing as you can.

-So many authors feel that editing just isn’t their forte and are quick to pass on their first draft to a perplexed editor.
+Many authors feel that editing just isn’t their strong point and are quick to pass on their first draft to a perplexed editor.
 This is fine if you’re happy to bear the consequences – potentially some hard truths, plenty of homework, and an oversized invoice.

 You’ll be amazed how much of your book actually gets written in subsequent redrafts and editing – early stages are just for getting something in place to work with.
 And with practice, your self-editing will also make you a more efficient first-draft writer.

 So if you want to hone your creative writing skills in a new way, here’s how to put self-editing into practice.

 You have a couple of options here: one is that you break down editing into the three stages I’ve talked about earlier in this blog series, which will mean working through your manuscript at least three times looking for stage-related issues; another is that – depending on your thoughts on the condition of your manuscript – you try to combine all three of the stages as best as you can.

 The former method is more logical but you’ve already spent a LOT of time with this story, which means that at some point working through it endlessly is a little detrimental anyway.
 I would suggest going with whatever feels more comfortable for you.